Table of contents: Fuel filter for cars with gasoline… ↓ Fuel filter for cars with diesel… ↓ Condensate - drain ↓ Fuel filter - replacement ↓

 15. Install a new fuel filter.

-16. TDI engines only.
-Screw the condensate level sensor into the new fuel filter.
+16. TDI engines only: Screw the condensate level sensor into the new fuel filter.

-Attention!
-If diesel fuel gets on the coolant hoses, the hoses should be cleaned immediately.
+Caution: If diesel fuel gets on the coolant hoses, the hoses should be cleaned immediately.